rchl2/rchl2/README.md

 ##  Hey there 🤙🏻

-Software enginee with 6 years experience who likes pasta more than code.
+Software engineer with 6 years experience who likes pasta more than code.
 Wait, maybe it's just spaghetti code? 🍝

 ##  Experience
  - **Q24** as fullstack developer – 10/2019 - now